LumKitty/LIVnyan/README-OAT.md

   ```
 * OBS setup is the same except instead of OnAirTap-FG2 create OnAirTap-OP.
 Choose the SpoutSender "OnAirTap Optimised", with composite mode set to default

+Note: It is not necessary to remove or deactivate OnAirTap if not streaming/compositing.
+OnAirTap will not activate or render unless VNyan is running and LIVnyan is activated.

 For more efficient setups, and Linux support, see the main OnAirTap readme

 Continue following the main instructions at [LIVnyan - VNyan Setup](https://github.com/LumKitty/LIVnyan#vnyan-setup)